Just like us dogs get enjoyment from food. However just like us they vary in the speed in which they eat.

 We’ve looked at different sizes, shapes, colours and materials so here’s the lowdown on each of our choices!
 If you want a quick pick we like the Paw5 Snuffle mat but for more detailed reviews, see below;

-- A revolutionary way to turn a dog's meal into a challenging time-consuming game
+- REVOLUTIONARY way to turn a dog's meal into a challenging, time-consuming game

-- Designed like a tuft of grass but looking like a contemporary piece of art
+- AESTHETICALLY PLEASING feeder is made to emulate a tuft of grass, but maintains the appearance of a contemporary piece of art